 I picked up the latest copy of Country Living magazine when I was standing in the checkout line at the grocery store.
 I was starving and fell for the photo of the halloween-themed chocolate cake on the front cover.
 The magazine promised that it was “Scrumptious!” and “Sooooo moist!”
 And how could I resist the cute orange frosting and dark chocolate glaze.
 The truth is that I am very easily swayed by advertising when I’m hungry.

 Normally I don’t worry too much about trying to lighten up desserts.
-Desserts are desserts and they’re supposed to be fattening.
+Desserts are desserts and they’re supposed to be rich and delicious.
 But I’ve been baking a lot lately and we’ve been eating way too much sugar.
-I think my body is at it’s limit because the amount of butter and sugar in that recipe was just not appealing to me.
+I think my body is at it’s limit because the amount of butter and sugar in that recipe was just not that appealing to me.

 I decided that the sugar could also be reduced since the frosting would be so sweet.
 I wasn’t really sure how much to reduce it so I went big and reduced it by half.

-The other thought I had when I tasted the first version was that it would be great with some chocolate chips in it!
+The other thought I had when I tasted the first version was that it would be great with some chocolate chips in it.
 So much for reducing calories!

 I also decided I wanted to try it in cupcake form the second time around.
-By adding a bit more sugar back in the recipe, along with some mini chocolate chips, I ended up with some really great cupcakes that may or may not be lighter than the original recipe.
+By adding a bit more sugar back in the recipe, along with some mini chocolate chips, I ended up with some really great double chocolate pumpkin cupcakes that may or may not be lighter than the original recipe.